easolhq/easolhq.github.io/docs/reference/objects/menu/index.md

 object
 {: .label .fs-1 }

 Menu templates define their own schema, in a similar way to blocks.
 All of the attributes defined on a menu's schema are made available via the `Menu` object.
+Also note, the menu is cached.

 For example, consider the following menu schema: